catenax-eV/catenax-ev.github.io/docs/standards/CX-0076-GoldenRecordEndtoEndRequirementsStandard/CX-0076-GoldenRecordEndtoEndRequirementsStandard.md

 The establishment of various industry networks (such as Catena-X) has increased the need to establish data standards across the entire automotive value chain and to promote industry-wide, international data exchange.
 For the networking of OEMs, suppliers, customers, and industrial partners, it is essential to define and introduce a cross-industry standard for the identification of business partners and to provide the corresponding data in a certain quality to increase the usefulness and trust in the provided data in the form of Golden Records.

-### 1.3 CONFORMANCE
+### 1.3 CONFORMANCE AND PROOF OF CONFORMITY

 > *This section is non-normative*

-As well as sections marked as non-normative, all authoring guidelines, diagrams, examples, and notes in this specification are non-normative.
+If sections are marked as non-normative, all authoring guidelines, diagrams, examples, and notes in these sections are non-normative.
 Everything else in this specification is normative.

 The key words MAY, MUST, MUST NOT, OPTIONAL, RECOMMENDED, REQUIRED, SHOULD and SHOULD NOT in this document are to be interpreted as described in [BCP 14](https://datatracker.ietf.org/doc/html/bcp14) [[RFC2119](https://www.w3.org/TR/did-core/#bib-rfc2119 "Key words for use in RFCs to Indicate Requirement Levels")] [[RFC8174](https://www.w3.org/TR/did-core/#bib-rfc8174 "Ambiguity of Uppercase vs Lowercase in RFC 2119 Key Words")] when, and only when, they appear in all capitals, as shown here.